Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Use Cases

-* Large applications that require some pieces to independently scale and be developed and deployed separately, whether or not by independent teams
+* Large applications that require some pieces to **independently scale and be developed and deployed separately**, whether or not by independent teams
-* Volatile areas of software can be broken into microservices, so they can be worked on and deployed independently
+* **Volatile areas of software can be broken into microservices**, so they can be worked on and deployed independently
-* Resource intensive areas of software can be broken into microservices and then deployed on specific hardware tuned and scaled appropriately and cost-effectively
+* **Resource intensive areas of software can be broken into microservices** and then deployed on specific hardware tuned and scaled appropriately and cost-effectively
 * A relatively large number of developers need to work on the application in multiple teams
 * Development teams want to use different technologies/languages for different parts of the application

 ## Pros of Microservices

-* Faster software delivery given it's easier to frequently deploy a small, independent service
+* **Faster software delivery** given it's easier to frequently deploy a small, independent service
-* Reduced costs of migrating and operating in the cloud since they can be migrated in pieces
+* **Reduced costs of migrating and operating in the cloud** since they can be migrated in pieces
-* More flexibility in cloud deployment, from being able to deploy different parts of the application to different parts of the cloud, leave some in-house, depending on pricing, security, technical and other factors
+* More flexibility in cloud deployment,from being able to deploy different parts of the application to different parts of the cloud, leave some in-house, depending on pricing, security, technical and other factors.
+This can enable **frequent deployments**.
 * Lower risks and costs of upgrading and replacing systems since they can more easily be maintained in pieces
 * Smaller, more productive teams
 * Reduced risk of change & introdicing bugs given isolated microservices